step-security-bot/smbpasswd-web-light/README.md

 	- `HOST`: (string; an IP or a domain name) The hostname that requests are supposed to use.
 Add the port number is not standard;
 	- `VERBOSE`: (Optional; positive integer) When used, the logs will be verbose;
+    - `DO_NOT_VERIFY_REVERSE_PROXY`: (Optional; string) When the string is `The reverse proxy send X-Forwarded-For and X-Forwarded-Host headers`, the launch script will not verify if the reverse proxy putted in front of this app is well configured.
+This is useful when your docker container is not able to reach your reverse proxy, if your website has no HTTPS or even for development purpose.
 	- `UNSAFE_DEVELOPMENT_MODE`: (Optional; string) **UNSAFE** to use only when you are developing.
 If the value is not the right one (embedded in the entrypoint file ; case-sensitive), the dev mode will not be enabled.
 Please, make sure this is used only in a development network and computer.
 This will only make this container more weak and